ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/magento/magento2/percona/percona.md

 # Percona

 ### Percona Repository
-You can install the Percona repoistory with the command:
+You can install the Percona repository with the command:
 ```bash
 yum install https://repo.percona.com/yum/percona-release-latest.noarch.rpm
 ```